Created by Harlan Ellison

 Pseudonyms include Jay Charby, Landon Ellis, Sley Harson, Ellis Hart, John Magnus & Jay Solo

-Although he's celebrated as a science fiction and fantasy author (and cutting, take-no-prisoners pop culture critic), Harlan Ellison enjoyed success in many genres, including crime and detective fiction, where he was a frequent contributor to numerous digests of the fifties and early sixties, including Mike Shayne Mystery Magazine, Trapped Detective Stories, Ellery Queen Mystery Magazine, The Saint Mystery Magazine and others, and even nabbed a couple of Edgars later on in his career.
+Although he’s celebrated as a science fiction and fantasy author (and a notoriously cutting, take-no-prisoners pop culture critic), Ellison enjoyed success in many genres, including crime fiction.
+He was a frequent contributor to numerous mystery and detective digests of the fifties and early sixties, including Mike Shayne Mystery Magazine, Trapped Detective Stories, Ellery Queen Mystery Magazine, The Saint Mystery Magazine and others, and even nabbed a couple of Edgars later on in his career.
+Two of the other eyes he created are Jerry Killian and Sheckley Scodell.